charludo/devblog/blog/2022-04-01-building-a-blog-with-barely/post.md

 ### Other features
 These were the most important blog-specific features.
 There's loads of other stuff you might want to add: automatic resizing of pictures, automatic SEO, lexing & highlighting of code snippets,...

-These are not really blog specific however, and are covered in detail [here](https://buildwithbarely.org/features/)!
+These are not really blog specific however, and are covered in detail [on barely's website](https://buildwithbarely.org/features/)!

 ## Comments & Search
 "Hold up!" you might say at this point.
 "There's something missing!
 What about comments, and search functionality?"
 And you'd be right - we have not implemented these yet.
 However, that's less of an issue with barely, and more an issue of the nature of static websites.